HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 limited.

-architect ural statement.
-The Museum location also breaks
+outstanding architectural statement.
+The Vuseum location also breaks

-space, and makes north-south passage within the park very
+up the open space, and makes north -south passage withir the park very

 Scheme 3: The Ski Museum is on the corner and serves as the main